dentarg/auth0-blog/_posts/2017-10-18-4-security-measures-after-data-breach.markdown

 Every major data breach that doesn't happen to your company is not only a stark reminder to be diligent; it is also an opportunity to learn from their mistakes.

 Equifax didn't encrypt their data, even after Anthem suffered a similar breach three years earlier.
 Target gave too many people access to data that they didn't even need.
 At the other end of the spectrum, companies like Google and Facebook pay people to hack their systems, keeping them one step ahead of the real criminals.

+{% include tweet_quote.html quote_text="Create a culture where your employees are always concerned about protecting the company's data." %}

 Create a culture where your employees are always concerned about protecting the company's data, you're always improving your systems and you're implementing the right tools to manage authorized users.